BouncingPixel/Node-Template-Basic-/README.md

 ### /server/models/

+The template uses Mongoose for connecting to Mongo DB.
+Mongoose uses Models to define the schema and any utility functions.
+Mongoose also has hook capability to perform actions before other actions, such as bcrypting a password before saving.
+All models should be in this location.
+Models are not auto-loaded, so they must be required individually by any file which may use them.

 ### /server/responses/

 Responses are utilities that handle differences between XHR and standard HTTP requests.
 They also make it